 Blue - IRED Emitter || Black - Phototransistor Receiver

-Another and probably more professional look for running the infrared light paths would be to order the Experimenter's Kit IF-E10 in the Fiber Optics Kit section of Circuit Specialists web site.
+This pair of emitter/receiver and optic fiber is called the Experimenter's Kit IF-E10 in the Fiber Optics Kit section of Industrial Fiber Optics, Experimenter's Kit IF E10 web site.
 It contains a matched pair emitter/detector as pictured above and 1 meter of 1000µm optical fiber.

 You can get by with one or two of these kits, depending on how you mount the boards.